loopphoto/Bigfoot-CRM/README.md

 ## Known Issues

 - Cases - email notifications don't have links to the cases. *Testing a solution, but only works on mobile email, not desktop*
-- Proposals - Nobody can see Tarsha's tasks except for admin users
+- ~~Proposals - Nobody can see Tarsha's tasks except for admin users~~ She now adds notes on the proposal or account
 - Proposals - Proposal Approvals go to all managers, not just the manager responsible for approval.
 - Case number and case id are different. change to case number on email
 - Task CGIC status wont be visible to proposal owner
-- Cases - Cases reassign back to Chris After 48 hours, but he can take them back sooner if he knew there was an update - propose an email to chris on updates.
+- ~~Cases - Cases reassign back to Chris After 48 hours, but he can take them back sooner if he knew there was an update - propose an email to chris on updates.~~ This does not happen anymore
 - Proposals Collection and delivery times input a date as well.
+- Cross border band rates need to be added as options
 <br>
 <br>
 <br>